 Howie pointed out that the gratification and satisfaction of being a software developer comes from having the opportunity to solve problems and build solutions that can enrich the lives of those around us.

 The panellist also spoke about the different types of roles and functions in the tech or software industry.
 There are the frontend developers like the User Interface (UI) and User eXperience (UX) developers, stretching to the backend engineers such as the software developers or software engineers.
 Hence, to venture into this industry, you need to identify what you want to do or what you are passionate about.
 What are the core skills you want to learn and focus on?
 For example, would you want to pursue and learn about web development, mobile development, or software development?

 If you are already in the industry, that is amazing!
 Focus on building your core foundations.
 With a solid foundation, build on your expertise.

 The webinar ended on a high note.
 MJ mentioned that if you are interested to join this industry, you should sign up and be part of a tech community because that is where you can learn all the tricks of the trade.
-For Naaman and Vincent, their advice to future software engineers and software developers is to adopt a “do more with less” mindset with their codes and to excel in reading and understanding codes written by others perfectly ― practice makes perfect code.
+For Naaman and Vincent, their advice to future software engineers and software developers is to adopt a “do more with less” mindset with their code and to excel in reading and understanding code written by others perfectly – practise makes the perfect code.